-In one of our popular posts on Totempool, we mentioned some of our favorite ways for job searching.
-Today, we're going to tell you what are the best job search websites.
-Also, what these websites have to offer to help you decide which ones match your needs.
+In one of our popular posts on Totempool, we mentioned our favorite job searching ways.
+Today, we’re going to tell you the best job search websites and what these websites have to offer to help you decide which ones match your needs.

 LinkedIn is the go-to place for professionals today.
 The site has expanded beyond an online resume repository to a multi-functional portal.
-Also, LinkedIn has become a place to share knowledge, find jobs, form networks, and much more.
+Also, LinkedIn has become a place to share knowledge, find jobs, form networks, manage your job search, and much more.

-The Jobs page on the site allows you to search through a database of job openings, which can be filtered by keywords, title, company, or location.
+The Jobs page on the site allows you to search through a database of job openings filtered by keywords, title, company, or location.
 LinkedIn is a first-choice for many employers who are looking to fill vacancies.
 The professional network has grown immensely these past years.
-It is consistently scoring the top spot among the best job search websites there are out there, especially for online marketing jobs.
+It is consistently scoring the top spot among the best job search websites, especially for online marketing jobs.

-One of the most popular job search online websites in the United States, Indeed, is reaping 180 million visitors per month – the majority of Internet-based job search traffic in the country.
+Indeed, one of the most popular job search websites in the United States is reaping 180 million visitors per month – the majority of Internet-based job search traffic in the country.

-Just when you start coming across an online marketing job posting that matches your skills, a lot of secondary questions pop-up in your head.
-What's the salary like?
+Just when you start coming across an online marketing job posting that matches your skills, many secondary questions pop up in your head.
+What’s the salary like?
 Also, what do they ask in interviews?